owenthereal/thunderbird/README.md

 **I'm competing at [Gopher Gala 2016](http://gophergala.com/).
 Please give this project a star and [follow me](https://github.com/jingweno) if you like what you see :beers:.**

 Thunderbird (a.k.a. :zap::bird:) seamlessly integrates WebSockets with your Go web application.
 It allows for real-time features to be written in idiomatic Go.
 It's a full-stack offering that provides both a client-side JavaScript framework and a server-side Go framework.
-Thunderbird is heavily inspired by Elixir's [Phoenix](http://www.phoenixframework.org/) and Ruby's [Action Cable](https://github.com/rails/rails/tree/master/actioncable).
+Thunderbird is heavily inspired by Elixir's [Phoenix](http://www.phoenixframework.org/) and Rails' [Action Cable](https://github.com/rails/rails/tree/master/actioncable).

 ## How it works